-I have an unusual, maybe distinctive, vantage point on the future of our children and our nation.
-I spent my career in the world of innovation, and my track record there points to real expertise.
-And I’ve invested considerable time in immersing myself in the world of education.
-I don’t claim to have the kind of expertise our classroom teachers have, and I respect their insights — celebrate them, actually.
-But I do know a lot about the world our children will live in as adults, and that ought to have a profound impact on the way we educate children.
-I fight every day to do what I can to help give children the kind of education that will launch them into lives of purpose.
-Make no mistakes, the challenges are serious.
+I have an unusual vantage point on the future of our children and our nation.
+I spent my career in the world of innovation, and my track record there suggests I might know a bit about it.
+And over the past decade, I’ve immersed myself in the world of education.
+I don’t claim to have the expertise our classroom teachers have, and I respect their insights — celebrate them, actually.
+But I have some insights into the world our children will live in as adults, and the ways this world ought to affect the way we educate children.
+I fight every day to do what I can to help give children the kind of education that will prepare them for their futures, and let them lead lives of purpose.
+Make no mistake, the challenges are serious.
 But so are the opportunities.

 During the 2015-2016 school year, I went to all fifty states, visiting some 200 schools.
 I was stunned by the innovative classrooms and schools I found across the country.
 My new book, titled What School Could Be: Insights and Inspiration from Teachers Across America, brings these stories to readers.
-I do my best to highlight the common elements of the powerful learning experiences I observed, and the ways leaders are changing schools at scale by establishing the conditions that let teachers and students thrive.
-The book can be pre-ordered here.
+I highlight the common elements of the powerful learning experiences I observed, and the ways leaders can change schools at scale by putting in place the conditions that let teachers and students thrive.
+You can order the book here.

 I organized and funded Most Likely to Succeed, a feature-length documentary on education that was directed by the remarkable Greg Whiteley.
 The film has been an official selection of thirty major film festivals, including Sundance.
-To date, more than 5,000 communities around the globe have screened the film, using it as a powerful resource to spark discussion and inspire change.
+To date, more than 7,000 communities in some 35 countries around the globe have screened the film, using it as a powerful resource to spark discussion and inspire change.
 Here’s how you or your school can view it.

 Some of the articles I’ve written include: